giusguerrini/xwterm/doc/60-coding-conventions.md

 Dear C programmer, listen: release the burden of guilt that oppresses you for every single byte you wasted, for every single machine cycle you added.
 Managed languages like JavaScript and Python are there to set us free!

-Dear C programmer, "mon semblant, mon frère!", I am one of you too.
+Dear C programmer, I am one of you too.
 I know what lies deep within your soul: the longing for a simple life, filled with small joys.
 The love for old things, from a time when the world was simple and people knew how a CPU worked.
 Today nobody cares about memory and processor usage anymore.
 But, in the depths of our passionate hearts, we preserve the awareness of how valuable a well-optimized piece of code is.
 "We few, we happy few, we band of brothers".